toasterlovin/csv_party/README.md

 - Throw errors when using reserved column names (`unparsed` & `csv_string`)
 - Allow runtime configuration
   - `column`, `import`, & `error`

+# Outstanding Questions

+- Better to catch all errors, or only explicit flow control errors?